Who We Are – The People Behind Casa Loltún

-In 2020 - after a summer vacation with friends in Cancun - Mina had the idea to buy a vacation home there.
-However, Cancun has become pretty expensive in recent years and Mérida struck us as more interesting and with more potential.
-Little by little I was able to get used to the idea.
+In 2020 – after a summer trip with friends to Cancún – Mina came up with the idea of buying a vacation home there.
+But Cancún had gotten pretty pricey, and Mérida felt more interesting and full of potential.
+Little by little, I warmed up to the idea.

-But also because we already have a vacation home in México, my focus was on an investment, no "money grave".
-Well, that's how the idea of Casa Loltún was born.
-Now heart and head met directly and while I was still juggling numbers in Excel to find out whether it was worth it, Mina was already intensively looking for a property and talking to realtors.
+But since we already had a vacation home in Mexico, I was mainly thinking in terms of investment – no money pit, please.
+And that’s how the idea of Casa Loltún was born.
+Now heart and head came together – while I was still juggling numbers in Excel to figure out if it made sense, Mina was already deep into property searches and chatting with realtors.

-Real estate websites in conjunction with Google Earth and a large city map ("where is Calle 43?") were the means of choice.
-Finally we made a pre-selection, appointments with the agents and Mina flew to Mérida to visit the properties on site.
-And I quickly realized, buying a property in Mexico can be an adventure, but read on for yourself...
+Real estate websites, Google Earth, and a giant paper map (“Wait… where’s Calle 43 again?”) became our tools of choice.
+We made a shortlist, set up viewings, and Mina flew to Mérida to check everything out in person.
+I quickly realized: buying a property in Mexico can be an adventure – but read on and see for yourself...

 Have fun, Tobias